shineangelic/Minigrowl-spring/README.md

 # Minigrow back-end services

-Minigrow APIs are based on three kind of objects: `sensors`, `actuators` and `commands`.
+Minigrow _APIs_ are based on three kind of objects: `sensors`, `actuators` and `commands`.
 While the first two reflect real hardware devices with their own readings, the command is an abstraction used to drive such devices.

-The spring-boot server exposes REST API to exchange such devices between harware boards and clients with JSON representation and keeps a history.
+The spring-boot server exposes REST API to exchange such devices between harware boards (ESP) and clients with JSON representation and keeps a history.
+Two separate api sides are exposed: one to be used by the board and the other from clients.
 Since this is a personal home project, no additional security nor login features are provided.
 The spring server may be used optionally, as the [Minigrowl-ESP](https://shineangelic.github.io/Minigrowl-ESP-LoRa32-OLED/) already implements some basic logic, but you'll need this running in order to archive logs and serve clients like [Minigrowl-react](https://shineangelic.github.io/Minigrowl-react/).

 *MongoDB* is being used for logging, it stores a new sensor log when detects value changes.
-Such collection is then used to aggregate data ready to be plotted
+Such collection is then used to aggregate data ready to be plotted.
+It also aggregates actuator stuatuses, so that you can know for how much time a given device was turned on.
+Devices in errors won't be saved.

 ![architecture diagram](/docs/diagram.png)